 - Widening and rounding of the tips of the fingers or toes.

 There is no cure for coal worker’s pneumoconiosis, but treatment can help manage symptoms and improve quality of life.

 In the early stages of black lung disease, a coal miner may be prescribed medication and breathing treatments to help open airways and decrease inflammation.
 Doctors may also suggest pulmonary rehabilitation, an exercise designed to help patients with chronic lung conditions stay active and breathe deeper.

-A coal miner in the later stages of black lung may need supplemental oxygen.
+A coal miner in the later stages of the black lung may need supplemental oxygen.
 If he is receiving proper medical care, he will undergo regular testing to measure lung function, as well as chest X-rays to monitor the progression of his illness and look for signs of lung cancer.

 How Kentucky Courage Can Help You